Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Neutron Scattering experiments under different cooling protocols

 We performed neutron scattering experiments fusing fast and slow annealing protocols using the E2 flat cone diffractometer at the BER II research reactor, Helmholtz-Zentrum Berlin.
-A PG monochromator provided a wavelength $\lambda = 2.39$ \AA, and the diffuse scattering was measured with four $300 \time 300 ~{\rm mm}^2$ position sensitive detectors.
+A PG monochromator provided a wavelength $\lambda = 2.39$~\AA, and the diffuse scattering was measured with four $300 \time 300~{\rm mm}^2$ position sensitive detectors.
 A single crystal sample was aligned with the [hkl]=[100] and [010] directions in the horizontal scattering plane.
-A dilution insert was used to reach temperatures down to 0.04 K using the annealing protocols described in Fig. \ref{S1}.
+A dilution insert was used to reach temperatures down to $0.04$~K. We performed two run-cycles, using the cooling protocols described in Fig.~S\ref{S1} (red: cycle 1; blue: cycle 2).
+Each cycle consisted of an annealing where the temperature was gradually lowered (cycle 1 for around 8 days, cycle 2 for around 27 days), where the temperature was gradually lowered towards a target at low temperature ($50$~mK in cycle 1 and $300$~mK in cycle 2).
+Measurements were performed once these temperatures were reached (A1 and A2 in the figure), called ``annealings''.
+This was followed by a series of increases towards fixed temperatures, and finally by a rapid cooling towards the target temperature (in less than 1 hour in both cases), after which the ``rapid cooling'' measurements were taken (R1 and R2) in the figure.
 Data were collected then converted into 3D reciprocal space using the instrument’s TVnexus software.
 A measurement at saturated field was subtracted (with Bragg peaks in the background being replaced by a suitable region of the scattering in Q-space) to reduce background contamination of the diffuse scattering.

-The scattering measurements after a quench from 3 K down to temperature of 50 mK is shown in Fig.~\ref{S2} (a).
-The scattering cross-sections after annealing down to the same temperature is shown in Fig.~\ref{S2}(b).
-No difference was found between the annealed and quenched diffuse scattering patterns, as shown in Figs. \ref{S2}(c).
+In addition to the neutron scattering data shown in the main article (cycle 2 in E2 and Corelli), we show raw data of cycle 1 in E2 obtained after a rapid cooling and annealling.
+Fig.~S\ref{S2}(a) shows the rapid cooling (corresponding to the point R1 in Fig.~S\ref{S1}), with the temperature measured at a thermometer attached to the sample going from $0.8$~K down to $50$~mK in approximately $50$~min.
+The scattering cross-sections after annealing for approximately 8 days down to the same temperature (corresponding to the point A1 in Fig.~S\ref{S1}) is shown in Fig.~S\ref{S2}(b).
+No difference was found between the annealed and rapid cooled diffuse scattering patterns, as shown in Figs.~S\ref{S2}(c).